Project-Sloth/ps-fuel/README.md

 https://user-images.githubusercontent.com/91661118/169447249-b20abaca-fd1b-49ef-88c2-b6683b266f41.mp4

 ### Credits:
-Huge thanks to [Snipe (pushkart2)](https://github.com/pushkart2) and [MonkeyWhisper](https://github.com/MonkeyWhisper) for figuring out the long awaited solution for jerry cans containing the same amount of fuel each time you equip it.
+Huge thanks to [Snipe (pushkart2)](https://github.com/pushkart2) and [MonkeyWhisper](https://github.com/MonkeyWhisper) for figuring out the long-awaited issue of jerry cans not saving the proper amount of fuel each time you equip it.
 This release wouldn't be possible without them.

 ##### Copyright © 2022 Project Sloth.
 All rights reserved.